ddubny/ddubny.github.io/_posts/2022-06-20-Text information analysis.markdown

 <br>
 <br>
 <br>
+Text Informationn analytics - Analysis of the influence of media on law changes in criminal cases

 This lecture focused on extracting and utilizing information from text by using text mining and text analytics techniques.
 The professor helped us do it ourselves to propose and design the project, and the goal was to analyze the data to find meaning in a social context.